nazeerulabdhalim/Coffee-Shop-Dashboard/README.md

 [Snapshots](#snapshots)

 ## **Project Background**
 A coffe shop chain with three locations in New York; Astoria, Hell's Kitchen, and Lower Manhattan.
 The data is a transactional from Jan-Jun 2023 of the shop.
-The goal is to transform the data into an interactive dashboard _to identify patterns, trends and opportunities for the business_ using Microsoft Excel.
+The goal is to transform the data into an interactive dashboard _to identify patterns, trends and opportunities for the business_ using Microsoft Excel (Pivot Tables and Pivot Charts).

 ## **Data Structure Overview**